zcericola/HTML-CSS-Practice-Problems/README.md

       ```

       </details>

-* Level 1 Step 3.2 <br>
+#### Level 1 Step 3.2

 In this step we will add some text inside of our `.content-left` div.

   * Open `index.html`.
   * Look for the div with a class of `.content`.
 It is inside the `.content-left` div.
-Once you've found it insert a p tag inside the div and add some text inside.
+Once you've found it insert a paragraph text inside the div.
     * <details>

       <summary> <code> Solution to Step 3.2 </code> </summary>